OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 #### Extended data types

+Extended data types use the primitive data types, but have a more specialized format or meaning.
+The following is a list of the extended data types used.

 | Name | Description | Example |
 |--|-----|---|
 | Timestamp | Unique and worldwide defined format of a time, since January 1, 1970 00:00 UTC without leap seconds, defined under [wikipedia.org/wiki/Timestamp](https://en.wikipedia.org/wiki/Timestamp).
 Datatype is `64 bit unsigned integer` | `1553237099000000000` |